 Benchmark 10-year notes last fell 5/32 in price to yield 2.8469 percent, from 2.828 percent late on Friday.

 The 30-year bond last fell 7/32 in price to yield 3.0463 percent, from 3.036 percent.

 Some other traditional safe-haven bets held firmer, with gold and Japan’s yen edging higher.

 Dealers were keeping a wary eye on Japanese politics after a survey showed support for Prime Minister Shinzo Abe had fallen to 26.7 percent, the lowest since he took office in late 2012.

-Meanwhile, oil prices were lower.
-Brent crude was last at $71.39, down 1.64 percent on the day, with a rise in U.S. drilling for new production dragging on prices.
+Oil prices, meanwhile, recouped some losses after falling sharply.
+Brent crude was last at $71.78, down 1.1 percent on the day, with a rise in U.S. drilling for new production also dragging on prices.